A complexity theory of constructible functions and sheaves: Complexity theory of constructible sheaves

 \begin{definition}[Global section functors] We denote by by $\Gamma(X,\cdot)$ the functor (\emph{the global sections functor}) from $\Sh(X,A)$ to the category $A\textbf{-mod}$ of $A$-modules, obtained by setting $\Gamma(X,\mathcal{F}) = \mathcal{F}(X)$.
 We denote by $\Gamma_c(X,\cdot)$ the functor (\emph{global sections with compact support functor}) from $\Sh(X,A)$ to the category $A\textbf{-mod}$ of $A$-modules, obtained by setting $\Gamma_c(X,\mathcal{F})$ to be the sub-module of $\Gamma(X,\mathcal{F})$ consisting of sections $s \in \Gamma(X,\mathcal{F})$, such that $\supp(s)$ (see Definition \ref{def:support}) is compact.
 Notice that, since $\supp(s)$ is always closed, if $X$ is compact then $\Gamma(X,\cdot) = \Gamma_c(X,\cdot)$. \end{definition}

-\begin{example} The simplest sheaf of $A$-modules on a topological space $X$ is the constant sheaf (denoted $A_X$) defined by setting $A_X(U) = A$ for every open subset $U \subset X$.
+\begin{example} The simplest sheaf of $A$-modules on a topological space $X$ is the constant sheaf (denoted $A_X$) defined as the sheaf associated to the presheaf which associates the module $A$ to every open subset $U \subset X$.
 Each stalk $(A_X)_\x$ of $A_X$ is then isomorphic to $A$. \end{example}

 \begin{definition}[Direct and inverse images] Let $X,Y$ be topological spaces and $f:X\rightarrow Y$ a continuous map.
 Let $\mathcal{F}$ (respectively, $\mathcal{G}$) be a sheaf of $A$-modules on $X$ (respectively, $Y$). \begin{itemize} \item The association to each open set $U \subset Y$, the $A$-module $\mathcal{F}(f^{-1}(U)$ defines a sheaf of $A$-modules on $Y$, and this sheaf is denoted by $f_*\mathcal{F}$ and is called the \emph{direct image} of $\mathcal{F}$ under $f$. \item A sub-sheaf of $f_*\mathcal{F}$, namely the \emph{direct image under $f$ with proper support}, denoted $f_{!}\mathcal{F}$, will sometimes also be important for us.
 It is defined by associating to each open set $U \subset Y$, the sub-module of the $A$-module $\mathcal{F}(f^{-1}(U)$, consisting only of those elements $s \in \mathcal{F}(f^{-1}(U)$, such that $f|_{\supp(s)}: \supp(s) \rightarrow U$ is a proper map (i.e., inverse image of any compact set is compact).
 It is clear from the definition that $f_{!}\mathcal{F}$ is a sub-sheaf of $f_{*}\mathcal{F}$. \item The association to each open set $U$ of $X$, the $A$-module